get your body working better by eating a diet of clean, whole foods.

 Juices.
 Juice = sugar.
 When you juice you remove the fiber from a whole fruit or vegetable.
 Fiber is good for you.
 Beyond it's digestive benefits it helps to blunt the glucose and subsequent insulin spike when you consume sugar in fruit.

 Low-fat or fat-free anything.
 Eat real, whole foods.
 Fat is good for you.
 Removing the fat causes companies to add sugar to compensate for the poor flavor.
 While avoiding packaged foods is ideal, at a minimum avoid products that advertise being low-fat.

 Non-food additives.
 Avoid artificial colors, flavors, preservatives.
 These ingredients aren't necessary and are not nourishing.
 Particularly for children all of these additives have been associated with behavioral difficulties and gastrointestinal complaints.
-Additionally I'm not convinced they are really all that safe.
 Obviously, soda falls in this category and should definitely be avoided.